 Nonresidents: Nonresidents using their OHVs in Montana must purchase an annual Nonresident Temporary Use Permit, which is valid for the calendar year (January 1 – December 31).
 Residents of North Dakota are exempt.
 The Nonresident Temporary Use Permit allows OHV use on trails only.
 OHVs must be street legal to be ridden on public roads.

-A Nonresident Temporary Use Permit costs $35 and is available through the Montana Fish, Wildlife & Parks Online Licensing Service, or at any FWP office, (See locations).
-You can purchase your permit in person at these locations: OHV Nonresident Temporary Use Permit Vendors ( 212 KB).
+A Nonresident Temporary Use Permit costs $35 and is available through the Montana Fish, Wildlife & Parks Online Licensing Service, or in person at any FWP office, or from these vendors or county treasurer offices (pdf).

 Laws and Regulations for Operating an OHV in Montana